Lost in Latent Space: An Empirical Study of Latent Diffusion Models for Physics Emulation: Experiment details

 \paragraph{Datasets} For all datasets, each field is standardized with respect to its mean and variance over the training set.
 For Euler, the non-negative scalar fields (energy, density, pressure) are transformed with $x \mapsto \log (x + 1)$ before standardization.
 For TGC, the non-negative scalar fields (density, pressure, temperature) are transformed with $x \mapsto \log (x + \num{e-6})$ before standardization.
 When the states are illustrated graphically, as in Figure~\ref{fig:latent-emulation}, we represent the density field for Euler, the buoyancy field for RB, and a slice of the temperature field for TGC.

 \paragraph{Autoencoders} The encoder $E_\psi$ and decoder $D_\psi$ are convolutional networks with residual blocks \cite{he2016deep}, SiLU \cite{elfwing2018sigmoidweighted} activation functions and layer normalization \cite{ba2016layer}.
-A multi-head self-attention layer \cite{vaswani2017attention} is inserted in some residual blocks.
 The output of the encoder is transformed with a saturating function (see Section \ref{sec:methodology}).
 We provide a schematic illustration of the autoencoder architecture in Figure \ref{fig:ae-diagram}.
+Following \textcite{mccabe2024multiple}, we use a field-weighted loss $\ell$, and choose the variance-normalized MSE (VMSE)

+averaged over fields, where $\epsilon = \num{e-2}$ mitigates training instabilities.
 We train the encoder and decoder jointly for $1024 \times 256$ steps of the PSGD \cite{li2018preconditioned} optimizer.
 To mitigate overfitting we use random spatial axes permutations, flips and rolls as data augmentation.
 Each autoencoder takes 1 (RB), 2 (Euler) or 4 (TGC) days to train on 8 H100 GPUs.
 Other hyperparameters are provided in Table \ref{tab:ae-details}.

 \paragraph{Caching} The entire dataset is encoded with each trained autoencoder and the resulting latent trajectories are cached permanently on disk.
 The latter can then be used to train latent-space emulators, without needing to load and encode high-dimensional samples on the fly.
 Depending on hardware and data dimensionality, this approach can make a huge difference in I/O efficiency.